Northfield School of the Liberal Arts

-Northfield School of the Liberal Arts is a private classical Christian school in Wichita, Kansas.
+Northfield School of the Liberal Arts is a private classical Christian school in Wichita, Kansas, United States.
 It was established in 1993, and operates from grades 6 to 12.
 It has its roots in the Liberal Arts, but also puts a large emphasis on the great books: a collection of 150 books that are important to the development of western thought.